 US 60 Closures for Blasting

-From March through June, closures are planned weekly on Tuesdays and Thursdays from 9 a.m. to 1 p.m. each day.
+through the summer, closures are planned weekly on Tuesdays and Thursdays from 9 a.m. to 1 p.m. each day.

 The Arizona Department of Transportation started the US 60 project, Oak Flat to Miami, June 17, 2015.
-The project is anticipated to be completed in June 2016.
+The project is anticipated to be completed in summer 2016.

 This project involves constructing a westbound passing lane from Devils Canyon to Oak Flat (approximately five miles east of Superior), shoulder widening in Devils Canyon, bridge work at Waterfall Canyon (located just east of the Queen Creek Tunnel) and some drainage improvement just west of Miami.
 The passing lane and shoulder widening portion of this project will require the closure of US 60 for blasting.